ElryGH/docker-FMD2/README.md

 * Does not require any display, works headless
 * Keeps all of FMD2 features
 * Since it's docker, it works on Linux
-* Make use of the fast Linuxserver alpine image
+* Make use of the fast Linuxserver arch image
 * Open for suggestions

 ## License